 SILVERCREST ASSET MANAGEMENT GROUP

-Silvercrest was founded in April 2002 as an independent, employee-owned registered investment adviser, and as of December 31, 2018, Silvercrest reported $19 billion in assets under management on behalf of family and select institutional clients.
-With offices in New York, Boston, Virginia, New Jersey, and California, Silvercrest provides traditional and alternative investment advisory and family office services to wealthy families and select institutional investors.
+Silvercrest was founded in April 2002 as an independent, employee-owned registered investment adviser, and as of March 31, 2019, Silvercrest reported nearly $21 billion in assets under management on behalf of family and select institutional clients.
+With offices in New York, Boston, California, New Jersey, Virginia, and Wisconsin, Silvercrest provides traditional and alternative investment advisory and family office services to wealthy families and select institutional investors.

 Richard R Hough III